 Not only did my husband not leave me, but when my family suggested that we move to be with them so that they could help support the entire family, he agreed.
 He agreed to move in with his in-laws.

 I’m not sure that many men would have agreed to do that, even with a terminal diagnosis, and I'm not sure I would do as well if the shoe was on the other foot.
 Yet, that is exactly what my husband agreed to do and did.

 My husband shows his love and concern for me in a variety of ways, every day.
 When it comes to my cancer, he is about as interested as I am in the current research (and that's saying something) and he has accompanied me as my caregiver to a variety of events, including the Die in and Stampede in Washington DC in 2018 and 2019.

 He’s always up for helping with the boys after he's worked a full day at the office and he does not fuss about any of the funds I spend on complementary care for the host of ongoing side effects I’m managing.

 He tells me regularly that he would prefer that I spend money on myself rather than sending funds or gifts to the many people I want to and yes, I have a problem with wanting to help more people than I reasonably can.

 He shows up and continues to show up.

 Editor's note: Check out three other articles in Abigail's ATM Mutation series.
-Part I that where Abigail shares about her genetic testing experience, ATM Mutation, Part II – An Interview with My Sister, who is also positive for the ATM Mutation and Part IV, An interview with Her Dad.
+Part 1 that where Abigail shares about her genetic testing experience, ATM Mutation, part 2 – My Sister, who is also positive for the ATM Mutation and part 4, an interview with her dad.